nomilous/ipso/README.md

 ```

-**PENDING** It can create active mocks for fullblown stubbing whole modules
+**PARTIALLY PENDING** It can create active mocks for fullblown stubbing whole modules

 ```coffee

 beforeEach ipso (done, http) ->

     http.does